Mission: Transportation as reliable as running water, everywhere, for everyone.

 - it's a bloody lot of work: if you love to take things on cruise control this is not the place for you.
 It's definitely not a 9-5 type environment (and I hope it never becomes that!)

 - public scrutiny: you need to be thick skinned as not everyone will love Uber as much as you might.
 Whether it's an unhappy driver partner that you need to win back over, or a know it all relative at Christmas lunch, you will find yourself talking about Uber 24/7 (and often defending/explaining the company).
 It can be draining and you need to be ready for that.

 - crazy amount of change: personally, I love the pace of change, but it's definitely not for everyone.
 If you like routine and hate ambiguity and seemingly endless changes this is not the place for you.
 If you are happy to roll with the punches and make the most of every situation, then you will do just fine.

 The Uber I know is incredible and a lot of the early Sr Managers are to thank for that.
 Naturally the company has to mature and has a huge responsibility at the size it is now, however, I don't want Uber to turn into another big, boring corporate.
 Let's keep the founding spirit alive and push through the challenges, whilst also being better corporate citizens - to our customers (most importantly drivers) and the communities we operate in.

 I applied online.
-The process took 4+ weeks.
-I interviewed at Uber (Sydney) in April 2018.
+The process took a week.
+I interviewed at Uber.